zencart/documentation/content/user/plugins/about_plugins.md

 The free plugins in the [Plugins Library](https://www.zen-cart.com/downloads.php) are sometimes called *Contributions*, whereas commercial plugins that must be paid for are sometimes called *Extensions*.

-All these words refer to code modifications for Zen Cart that enable your store to work differently than the default behavior.
+All these terms really mean the same thing: code modifications for Zen Cart that modify or extend the default behavior.

 ### Plugin Interfaces